shafraz17/NetworkOverlay/README.md

     1. `docker network create --driver overlay --attachable node-network`.
 4. Build the `BootstrapServer` docker image in the VPS Server.

-    1. ```bash
-        cd server
-        docker build -t bootstrap-server
-       ```

-5. Run the docker image for the Bootstrap Server in the Swarm Manager attaching the container to the `node-network` created above.
-    1. `docker run -d -p 55555:55555 --network node-network bootstrap-server`.
+    1. This is automated via the script: `clean-run-server.sh`/`clean-run-server.bat`.

-6. Build the `BootstrapClient` docker image in each worker node.
+5. Start up client application in each worker node.

-    1. ```bash
-        cd client
-        docker build -t bootstrap-client
-       ```

-7. Run the client containers from within the worker nodes attaching to the `node-network` as well.
-    1. `docker run -it --network node-network bootstrap-client`.
+    1. This is automated via the script: `clean-run-client.sh`/`clean-run-client.bat` OR `run-client.sh`/`run-client.bat`.

-8. Proceed with the command executions from within each worker node as required.
+6. Proceed with the command executions from within each worker node as required.

 ## Client Commands